bobthechemist/feathercm/docs/source/introduction/mcu.rst

 Circuit Python
 ~~~~~~~~~~~~~~

+.. note:: Ensure that you are using at least version 6.3.0 of Circuit Python.
+You can find this information in the `boot_log.txt` file located on the CIRCUITPY drive

 With the latest version of CircuitPython installed on the M4 Express and Mu up and running, it is time to start programming the microcontroller.
 Type the following code into the Mu editor:

 .. code:: python